 In order to meet short term needs, including emergency situations.
 An “emergency situation” shall refer to an unforeseen or uncontrollable situation that arises and is beyond the control of District management.

 For the period July 1, 2021 through June 30, 2023 the total number of hours of temporary employment allowable in each fiscal year under the above provisions shall not exceed 22,000.
-After June 30, 2023, and in the absence of a subsequently negotiated limit, the total numbers of hours allowable shall revert to 17,000 annually or 3.8% of the total number of filled positions, whichever is greater.
-The total number of filled positions shall be determined by calculating the average (mean) number of filled positions o the most recent November 1 and March 1.
-Filled positions shall include both full-time and part-time.
-Each part-time position shall be calculated as .75 of a fulltime position.
+After June 30, 2023, and in the absence of a subsequently negotiated limit, the total numbers of hours allowable shall revert to 17,000 annually or 3.8% of the total number of filled bargaining unit positions, whichever is greater.
+The total number of filled positions shall be determined by calculating the average (mean) number of filled bargaining unit positions of the most recent count on November 1 and March 1.
+Filled bargaining unit positions shall include both full-time and part-time.
+Each part-time bargaining unit position shall be calculated as .75 of a full-time bargaining unit position.

-Should this hours limitation provision continue, the date upon which filled positions shall be calculated will continue to be the average (mean) number of filled positions on the most recent November 1 and March 1. :
+Should this hours limitation provision continue, the date upon which filled bargaining unit positions shall be calculated will continue to be the average (mean) number of filled bargaining unit positions on the most recent November 1 and March 1.

+Calculation Example:

-( full- time, filled bargaining unit positions X 2080 hours/position X 3.8%) + ( part- time, filled bargaining unit positions X 1560 hours/position X 3.8%)
+(Number of full- time, filled bargaining unit positions X 2080 hours/position X 3.8%) + (Number of part- time, filled bargaining unit positions X 1560 hours/position X 3.8%)

 By signing below, the parties agree to recommend approval of this tentative agreement.